aswinmurali-io/SD_2022_19BAI1136/README.md

 ## Setup

-To game uses `python` to execute logic.
+The game uses `python` to execute logic.
 Type the below command to run the game.

 ```bash
 python main.py